movestore/dynBrownianBridge/README.md

 `conts`: One or more contour percentages that you want calculated and plotted on the map.
 For multiple values please separate by comma.
 Needs to be between 0 and 1.

 `ext`: Additive value for enlarging the map area for the dynamic BBMM calculations into all four directiony evenly, as is necessary for edge effects.
 This value needs to be larger than data extent area.
 Unit metre.
 Defaults to 20000 m = 20 km.

+`ignoreTimeHrs`: maximum time lag in hours to be included in the calculations, for segments with larger time lags no estimation will be calculated .
+Default is 24h.

 `colorBy`: The map displaying the UDs of all individuals can be colored by: `trackID`, `contour level` or  `trackID and contour level`.
 The defalt option is by trackID.